anirvinv/crude_webserver/README.md

 # Simple webserver
 ## Before running
 1. Clone/fork the repo
-2. You might need to run `chmod +x start.sh` and `chmod +x runtests.sh`
+2. You might need to run `chmod +x start.sh`
 ## Building and Running Instructions
-1. To run the singlethreaded server, `./start.sh S`
+1. To build, run `make`
-2. To run the multithreaded server, `./start.sh M`
+2. To run the singlethreaded server, `./start.sh S`
-3. To build, run `make`
+3. To run the multithreaded server, `./start.sh M`
 4. To erase builds, run `make clean`
 ## Tests
-- Run `./start.sh TS` for testing the single threaded server and `./start.sh TM` to test the multithreaded server
+- Run `./start.sh TS` to run tests for the single threaded server and `./start.sh TM` to test the multithreaded server
 ## To do
 1. Containerize server (`clone()`?)
 2. Set up multiple intances of servers and make a load balancer to simulate a distributed system locally.
 (Is this even possible?)